 The shy author’s guide to book promotion

-While some authors embrace book publicity and promotion with enthusiasm, many just wish it would go away.
+While some authors embrace book marketing and promotion with enthusiasm, many just wish it would go away.

 Problem: I don’t like talking.
 I’d rather be writing.